GameFoundry/bsf/Documentation/Manuals/Native/User/spriteTextures.md

 UINT32 height = spriteTexPartial->getHeight();
 ~~~~~~~~~~~~~

-You can also always retrieve the underlying texture by calling @ref bs::SpriteTexture::getTexture "SpriteTexture::getTexture".
+You can also always retrieve the underlying texture by calling @ref bs::SpriteTexture::getTexture "SpriteTexture::getTexture()".

 ~~~~~~~~~~~~~{.cpp}
 HTexture texture = spriteTexPartial->getTexture();